huggingface/hub-docs/docs/hub/spaces.md

 While not an official workflow, you are able to run your own Python + interface stack in Spaces by selecting Gradio as your SDK and serving a frontend on port `7680`.
 See the [templates](https://huggingface.co/templates#spaces) for examples.

 Spaces are served in iframes, which by default restrict links from opening in the parent page.
-The simplest solution is to open them a new window:
+The simplest solution is to open them in a new window:

 ```HTML
 <a href="https://hf.space" rel="noopener" target="_blank">Spaces</a>